Fast Adaptive Anti-Jamming Channel Access via Deep Q Learning and Coarse-Grained Spectrum Prediction: Introduction

 Wireless communications have found extensive applications in both civilian and military scenarios, where ensuring robust anti-jamming capabilities is paramount for secure transmissions, given the vulnerability of wireless links \cite{8999433, 8387816}.
 The dynamic characteristics of wireless channels present significant challenges for conventional model-based anti-jamming methods \cite{8412128, 10107729, 8586930}.
 It has been shown that the model-free approaches, such as reinforcement learning (RL) \cite{watkins1992q, mnih2015human}, could help to empower the legitimate user with enhanced anti-jamming capability in wireless communication environments that are dynamic and unknown \cite{8314744, 9136780}.
 However, jammers have also evolved intelligently with advancements in Universal Software Radio Peripheral (USRP) \cite{7562476} and artificial intelligence (AI) \cite{7362035} in recent years.
 Significant breakthroughs have recently been made in the field of smart jamming and intelligent jamming \cite{8958575, 9861743, 9316277, 10279385, 9878270}.

 Considerable efforts have been devoted to combating intelligent jamming attacks.
-In \cite{9449830}, the authors treated the jammer as an integral component of the environment and introduced a DRL-based algorithm for combating an RL-based jammer.
+In \cite{9449830}, the authors treated the jammer as an integral component of the environment and introduced a DRL based algorithm for combating an RL-based jammer.
+Xu \cite{9089307} proposed a Deep Recurrent Q-Network (DRQN) based channel access method to identify an optimal access policy that minimizes conflict probability and simultaneously maximizes channel utilization in multi-user scenarios.
+Additionally, the DRL-based algorithm has potential applications in underwater anti-jamming communications \cite{8254362} and unmanned aerial vehicles (UAV) anti-jamming communications \cite{9992013}.
+Li \cite{9989422} proposed a Markov decision process (MDP) with a two-dimensional action space (transmit frequency and power) and introduced a dual action network based DRL algorithm with an action feedback mechanism to address the anti-jamming problem in frequency hopping (FH) communication systems.
+A parallel policy network-based DRL algorithm, which adapts transmission power while accessing idle channels, was introduced in \cite{9751039} to address the anti-jamming MDP problem.
+In \cite{10227374}, a labeled DRL-based dynamic spectrum anti-jamming approach was proposed to adapt to the fast-changing jamming environment.
 Considering the non-stationarity characteristic of the environment where the jammer could also be regarded as an RL agent \cite{9733393}, several works have formulated the interaction between the legitimate user and the intelligent jammer within a game theory framework.
 Xiao \cite{8412128} proposed a Two-Dimensional anti-jamming communication scheme using a hotbooting deep Q-network to enhance mobile device utility and signal quality under cooperative jamming attacks.
 In \cite{10460356}, Zhang explored the interactions between the legitimate user with faking-slot transmission and the intelligent reactive jammer within a bi-matrix game framework and derived the equilibrium for the game using the quadratic programming method.
-Additionally, a Neural Fictitious Self-Play (NFSP) method was proposed in \cite{9775208} to identify the approximate Nash equilibrium (NE) solution for the dynamic game of radar anti-jamming with imperfect information by employing Minimax Q network \cite{9292435}, and a deceptively adversarial attack approach was proposed in \cite{9500773} to tackle the challenge presented by smart jamming.
+Additionally, a Neural Fictitious Self-Play (NFSP) method was proposed in \cite{9775208} to identify the approximate NE solution for the dynamic game of radar anti-jamming with imperfect information by employing Minimax Q network \cite{9292435}, and a deceptively adversarial attack approach was proposed in \cite{9500773} to tackle the challenge presented by smart jamming.